WPBeginner

 • Medium is easy to use, with no setup required and no coding skills needed.

-• It allows you to reach an existing online community of people of similar interests.
+• It allows you to reach a built-in audience of people with similar interests.

 • You can focus solely on writing, instead of designing a website.